voxel51/fiftyone/docs/source/user_guide/config.rst

 modified via the :meth:`session.config <fiftyone.core.session.Session.config>`
 property.
-For changes to a session's config to take affect in the App, a call to :meth:`session.refresh() <fiftyone.core.session.Session.refresh>` or another state updating action such as `session.view = my_view` needs to occur.
+For changes to a session's config to take affect in the App, a call to :meth:`session.refresh() <fiftyone.core.session.Session.refresh>` or another state-updating action such as `session.view = my_view` must occur.

 +-------------------+-----------------------------------------+-----------------------------+----------------------------------------------------------------------------------------+